CM-Well/CM-Well/docs/API.Auth.GeneratePassword.md

 ## Description ##

-When creating a new CM-Well user, you can use the **generate-password** API to generate a random password and its encoded digest value.
+When creating a new CM-Well user, you can use the **generate-password** API to generate a random password and its basic-encoded value.
 This password can be changed later if required (see [Change Password API](API.Auth.ChangePassword.md)).

 >**Note:** You will need an access token with admin permissions to call this API.